anukaal/BANDIT/README.md

 Level 19 to 20:

 To gain access to the next level, you should use the setuid binary in the homedirectory. setuid is (short for "set user ID" and "set group ID")
+While Now I am in level 19 and by seeing what are in the this level , it only shows **bandit20-do** .
+In this level it has already said that the password for this level can be found in the usual place **/etc/bandit_pass** .
+So I have use this command **./bandit20-do cat /etc/bandit_pass/bandit20** and I got password for the next level.

+     PASSWORD : GbKksEFF4yrVs6il55v6gwY5aVje5f0j